SEO Not Sure Where to Start: A Guide to Succeeding

 Another neat trick is to use the “site:” operator in Google, where you will use “site:yoursite.com” to find all of the pages that Google has indexed from your website.
 Chances are that you will find more than a few pages that are just “noise”, such as tag pages, for example.
 It is important that you noindex, follow these pages using a tool such as Yoast for example.

 It is now a good idea to start checking your organic traffic and its history.
 There are plenty of tools for this and if you put a gun to our head, Ahrefs would be our choice.
-You will be getting all kinds of information on the traffic to your site and individual pages, organic searches and referring domains, all represented by graphs that will clearly show trends, as well as dips and spikes in either.
+You will be getting all kinds of information on the traffic to your site and individual website pages, organic searches and referring domains, all represented by graphs that will clearly show trends, as well as dips and spikes in either.
 You will also find out for which keywords you are doing well.

-Another aspect of auditing your website for SEO is to do a content audit, making sure that all of your pages are doing something content-wise.
-This is especially true for blog pages where there are always duds that bring no traffic and can drag the website down.
+Another aspect of auditing your website for SEO is to do a content audit, making sure that all of your website pages are doing something content-wise.
+This is especially true for blog posts where there are always duds that bring no traffic and can drag the website down.
 You should also make sure that you are not using a whole bunch of pages to target the same keywords over and over again.
-A content audit is a lot of work (manual work), but tightening it up can do wonders for your rankings.
+A content audit is a lot of work (manual work), but tightening it up can do wonders for your google rankings.

 You should probably check for content duplication next, making sure everything is 100% unique.
 Remember, Google frowns upon duplicate content more than anything else.
 This is where Copyscape will do the work as you will be entering all of your URLs into the tool and it will let you know (after some time) if your content is available somewhere else on the web.